• Skip to primary navigation

 Rattlesnakes: Yosemite has one type of rattlesnake within the park boundaries.
 We didn’t see any poisonous snakes on our trek.

-Chipmunks, Squirrels, + Other Rodents: These little guys aren’t menacing, but they can steel your food.
+Chipmunks, Squirrels, + Other Rodents: These little guys aren’t menacing, but they can steal your food.
 And they can carry diseases (like plague and hantavirus).
 So lock up your food and don’t feed them, pet them, or camp where they seem to be gathering or living.

-Other than chipmunks and squirrels, the only wild life that we consistently saw were birds.
-Gorgeous ones like steller jays and golden eagles.
+Other than chipmunks and squirrels, the only wildlife that we consistently saw were birds – gorgeous ones like steller jays and golden eagles.

 Want a list of all animals in the park?
 Find it here.